orbcode/orbuculum/README.md

 The command line options of note are;

- `-a`: Use alternate address encoding.
+ `-a`: Don't use alternate address encoding.
 Select this if decodes don't seem to arrive correctly.
 You can discover if you need this option by using the `describeETM` command inside the debugger.

  `-b [Length]`: Set length of post-mortem buffer, in KBytes (Default 32 KBytes)